danilosierrac/gilbert-index/_posts/2017-03-15-sweet-compounding.md

 * If you’re in debt, before you do anything [get out of it](http://www.mrmoneymustache.com/2012/04/18/news-flash-your-debt-is-an-emergency/) because debt is dirty, awful, smelly, stinky, rotten and will bury you alive and never let you see the light of financial freedom.

 * And then when you’re out of debt, go make your money compound because compounding is how you build wealth.
-Compounding is the Golden Ticket to financial freedom.
+And because compounding is the Golden Ticket to Financial Freedom.

 You don’t hear much about compounding in your mainstream financial newspapers because mainstream financial newspapers are generally more useless than geese poop.